 The right tools, of course, have changed over time.

 It used to be that a large desk with rolls of transparent paper and a pencil was the right tool.
-Planners would work out run plans using huge space-time diagrams.
+Planners would work

 At the depot, the right tools were a whiteboard, printed timetable lists and a dedicated private radio system to let operations management talk to drivers.